tshibu077/impossible-box/README.md

+# EENG 348: Final Project
-# 348-Final-Project
+# (Evil) Puzzle Box
 ### Tanya Shibu

 ### Overview of the final project:

-  The goal of the project is to build a "Puzzle Box".
+  The goal of the project is to build a "evil" (as in, tricky to open) box.
 The aim was to create something fun and visual.
   The Puzzle Box is a game, and the goal for a player is to "unlock" it.
   The box can only be opened electronically: a servo rotates a piece of the top face of the box to open a hole, and rotates back to close it.